How to Report a Repair

 Make sure you and the person you're swapping with are clear about which fixtures and fittings belong to the property and which belong to you.
 This could include carpets, curtains and blinds, light fittings and white goods (fridge, freezer, washing machine, etc).

-The right to buy has now been abolished in Scotland and there are also plans to abolish it in Wales as well.
+The right to buy has been abolished in Scotland and also now in Wales.
 However if you swap with a tenant in England you might get the right to buy.
 If this is important to you, you'll need to find this out before agreeing to swap.